Battle of Chosin Reservoir: East of the reservoir

 Lieutenant Colonel Don Carlos Faith Jr.

-RCT-31, later known as "Task Force Faith," was a hastily formed regimental combat team from the 7th Infantry Division that guarded the right flank of the Marine advance towards Mupyong-ni.
+RCT-31, later known as "Task Force Faith" was a hastily formed regimental combat team from the 7th Infantry Division that guarded the right flank of the Marine advance towards Mupyong-ni.
 Before the battle, RCT-31 was spread thin, with main elements separated on the hills north of Sinhung-ni, the Pyungnyuri Inlet west of Sinhung-ni, and the town of Hudong-ni south of Sinhung-ni.
 Although the Chinese believed RCT-31 to be a reinforced regiment, the task force was actually understrength, with one battalion missing, due to the bulk of the 7th Infantry Division being scattered over northeast Korea.
+Furthermore, a large portion of RCT-31 was KATUSA soldiers, with the 1st Battalion, 32nd Infantry having around 300 KATUSAs from a total strength of around 1,200.
+These KATUSAs had been hastily drafted, poorly trained, and very few of them spoke English.
+When the 7th Infantry Division had deployed to Korea, roughly one out of three soldiers was a KATUSA.